standup-raven/standup-raven/docs/getting_started.md

 ### 👨‍💻 Building

-Once you have cloned the repo in the correct path - `$GOPATH/JoshLabs`, simply run `$ make dist` from the cloned repo.
+Once you have fetched the repo via `go get`, simply run `$ make dist` from the repo.

 This will produce three artifacts in `/dist` directory -